 • Imputed interest cost must be included in the accounting statement in order to factor in a reasonable return on the investments in the retail operations that are required of an MVNO provider or a provider with a national roaming agreement.
 Capital tied up in connection with sales, marketing, customer services and invoicing systems must be assigned to the retail business in its entirety.
 Book capital tied up in connection with service platforms will be distributed between the internal retail business and external service providers according to the number of subscriptions.
 Capital tied up in connection with equipment that is used by both the network operator and internal retail business will be distributed between them, so that other costs are distributed according to the relevant cost centres.
 A specification of the basis for calculating the imputed interest must be included in the reporting.
 Telenor must use the imputed interest rate in accordance with the applicable decision from Nkom at any time concerning the imputed interest rate for the mobile markets.

-406. Under the authority of Section 4-8, first paragraph, and Section 10-3 of the Electronic Communications Act, Nkom imposes an obligation on Telenor to prepare supplementary reporting in which the revenue and costs associated with M2M and IoT are isolated.
+416. Under the authority of Section 4-8, first paragraph, and Section 10-3 of the Electronic Communications Act, Nkom imposes an obligation on Telenor to prepare supplementary reporting in which the revenue and costs associated with M2M and IoT are isolated.
 The reporting must adhere to the same principles as for the accounting separation.

-407. Under the authority of Section 4-9, second paragraph, of the Electronic Communications Act, Nkom imposes an obligation on Telenor to provide sufficient documentation of the accounting separation system for it to be inspected.
+417. Under the authority of Section 4-9, second paragraph, of the Electronic Communications Act, Nkom imposes an obligation on Telenor to provide sufficient documentation of the accounting separation system for it to be inspected.
 Among other things, the documentation must include an overview of the cost categories that have been assigned to Telenor ASA's own retail operations in the mobile area.
 A description of the accounting separation system, including an overview of revenue and cost categories and the allocation keys used, must be published.

-408. Under the authority of Section 4-9, third paragraph, of the Electronic Communications Act, Nkom imposes a requirement on Telenor to engage an external accountant to perform verification procedures in accordance with ISRS 4400 "Agreed-upon Procedures Regarding Financial Information".
+418. Under the authority of Section 4-9, third paragraph, of the Electronic Communications Act, Nkom imposes a requirement on Telenor to engage an external accountant to perform verification procedures in accordance with ISRS 4400 "Agreed-upon Procedures Regarding Financial Information".
 The accountant's declaration that the accounting statements are in line with the prevailing principles for reporting accounting separation must be attached to each report.
 The accountant's declaration in connection with reporting for the full financial year must be submitted to Nkom together with the accounting statements.
 With regard to half-yearly reporting, the accountant's declaration must be sent to Nkom within 14 days of the deadline for the relevant report.
-If the accountant's verification procedures give a need to change reports already submitted, updated accounting separation reports must be sent to Nkom together with the accountant's declaration reports must be sent to Nkom together with the accountant's declaration procedures give a need to change reports already submitted, updated accounting separation reports must be sent to Nkom together with the accountant's declaration reports must be sent to Nkom together with the accountant's declaration reports must be sent to Nkom together with the accountant's declaration reports must be sent to Nkom together with the accountant's declaration reports must be sent to Nkom together with the accountant's declaration.
+If the accountant's verification procedures give a need to change reports already submitted, updated accounting separation reports must be sent to Nkom together with the accountant's declaration reports must be sent to Nkom together with the accountant's declaration procedures give a need to change reports already submitted, updated accounting separation reports must be sent to Nkom together with the accountant's declaration.

-409. Telenor must report accounting separation every six months, in addition to annual reporting.
+419. Telenor must report accounting separation every six months, in addition to annual reporting.
 With regard to half-yearly reporting, distribution keys can be used that are based on figures from the previous year.
 With regard to annual reporting, Telenor must use distribution keys from the same period as that reported.